-Graduation enrollment requirement: You must be enrolled in and pay tuition for at least one credit for the quarter in which you plan to graduate.
+Graduation enrollment requirement: You must be enrolled in and pay tuition for at least two credits for the quarter in which you plan to graduate.

 Maximum number of electives in a subject area: You may apply no more than 24 elective credits in any single subject area toward your MBA degree elective requirements.
 Independent study courses are included in the total subject area total of 24 credits.
-For example, a maximum of six 4-credit elective courses in marketing (classes listed with MKTG prefix) may count towards your degree.
-A marketing independent study (listed as MKTG 600) would be included in that count and total limit.
+For example, a maximum of six 4-credit elective courses in Finance (classes listed with FIN prefix) may count towards your degree.
+A Finance independent study (listed as FIN 600) would be included in that count and total limit.